 - Spray-painted trim around vent areas in the ceiling

-All in all it took us about 6 weeks from start to finish the RV Renovation.
+Overall, it took us about 6 weeks from start to finish the RV Renovation.
 Now, while we did not work on the RV every day during these 6 weeks, we did focus on it quite a bit for a good solid 3 weeks.

 So, several questions have come in about repairing water damage.
 And you can check out our video on water leaks for more info on how we found and fixed our leaks.